1950 USS Missouri grounding: Salvage

 It would be later concluded that if Missouri had to go aground her locale was perfect; she had grounded in protected waters and in an area abundant with salvage equipment.

 Because the grounding had occurred during an unusually high tide, a roughly comparable tide would be required to free her, projected for 2 February.
 With time as a factor, Wallin took charge of the operation and put his plan into motion.
 With the assistance of Admiral Smith, Wallin was able to assemble a large salvage force which included submarine rescue ships, special salvage ships, divers, and pontoons to give Missouri additional buoyancy when the time came for the tugs to move her.

 On 19 January, Comber, an army dredge, arrived at the site of the Missouri grounding and began to clear Missouri's intended path.
 On 22 January, Comber was joined by the civilian-run dredge Washington in the dredging phase of Wallin's plan.
 Around this time Missouris crew began offloading all non-essential items.
 Both 16 in and 5 in shells, powder, food, drink, and other materials were removed from the battleship and placed aboard barges.
 At the same time, the fleet oilers and began offloading Missouri's fuel.
 As the fuel was required to operate the generators aboard Missouri, its absence resulted in a shift from supplying the power Missouri required with her own generators to relying on the submarine rescue ships for power and water.

 Originally, the weight-reduction phase had included removing the anchors from the battleship, but Wallin ordered one to be reattached to help shift Missouri's center of gravity forward to a narrower part of the battleship, thereby reducing the friction at her widest point.
 During this time, the Bureau of Ships offered valuable technical and salvage advice to both the civilian and military participants in the salvage effort.

 On 31 January, an attempt was made to free Missouri with the assembled collection of tug boats and salvage ships.
 It was thwarted by an anchor from a previous wreck that had become embedded in Missouris hull.
-The extreme force generated by the tugs caused several two-inch cables made from wire rope to break, and the failed attempt also revealed that Missouri needed to lose more weight.
+The extreme force generated by the tugs caused several two-inch wire rope cables to break, and the failed attempt also revealed that Missouri needed to lose more weight.
 Changes included cutting the anchors and chains off the battleship—after they had been re-added at Wallin's request—and the inclusion of additional pontoons.
 A second attempt was tentatively scheduled for 1 February.